Query builder

 Examples

-Count logs by severity:
+Count logs by severity

 - Search:

-coralogix.metadata.severity:* - Group by:
+coralogix.metadata.severity:* - Grouped by:

 coralogix.metadata.severity - Aggregation:

-Find where errors occur by page:
+Find where errors occur by page

 - Search:

-errors AND coralogix.metadata.severity:"Error" - Group by:
+errors AND coralogix.metadata.severity:"Error" - Grouped by:

 cx_rum.page_context.page_fragments - Aggregation:

-count - Optional filter to exclude missing values:
+Count - Optional filter to exclude missing values:

 _exists_:cx_rum.page_context.page_fragments

-Break down errors by organization, page, and user:
+Break down errors by organization, page, and user

 - Search: